nabilridhwan/school/README.md

 # School
+> All codes relating to my stay in Singapore Polytechnic

+# Assignments (CA1/CA2) Answers
+Looking for CA1/CA2 answers?
+You've come to the wrong place, if you're looking for a head-start or a hint, you can go up to one of our friendly lecturers or even your friends who are very knowledgeable.

-# Rights of using these files
+# Who can use these files and How can it be used?
 The purpose of these files is for the reader to refer to and compare with their work.
 Sometimes these files can be used as a second perspective.
-I am not responsible for what the reader does to the files, which includes but is not limited to cheating.
-Cheating is wrong!
+I am not responsible for what the reader does to the files (which includes but is not limited to cheating).
+Cheating is wrong and I do not condone it!

-# Naming of files.
+# Naming of files
 Tutorials and practicals in this repository follow a particular naming convention which may look like these:
 ```
 t1q1.js